LukeZGD/SundanceInH2A/README.md

 ## Tutorial

 ### Requirements
-* A computer running Mac OS X 10.8+
+* A computer running a modern Linux distro (x86_64 and arm64 supported)
-    * Easy to port to Linux and even Windows - basically, you need to recompile everything under `executables/` for these platforms

 * Python 3.7+